timber3252/omelet/README.md

 ## TODO

-- [ ] friendly prompt info
-- [ ] better efficiency and adjust code
 - [ ] support for windows
-- [ ] focus on multi-thread safety
-- [ ] log class should show which thread the info belongs
+- [ ] send by private address if clients were in the same LAN